-The ERA helps to resolve employment relationship problems by looking into the facts and making a decision based on the merits of the case, not on technicalities.
+The Employment Relations Authority (ERA) is independent.
+It helps to resolve employment relationship problems by looking into the facts and making a decision based on the merits of the case, not on technicalities.

 Any employer or employee who has an employment problem can apply to have their case heard at the ERA.

 The ERA’s process is more formal than mediation but less formal than a court.

 You should try to sort out the problem in mediation first.
 If you haven’t tried using mediation to solve your problem, the ERA will usually recommend mediation.
 Even if you have tried mediation, the ERA may get you to try again if they believe it might solve the problem.

 You can represent yourself when taking a claim to the ERA.
 You can fill out the required forms and prepare to explain the facts yourself at a meeting that the ERA will arrange.
 This is known as an investigation meeting.

 At the meeting, an ERA member, who is the person who will make the decision about your case, will talk with you and the other party.
 The member will make sure you are not disadvantaged by not being represented.

 If you don’t want to represent yourself, you can ask somebody for help.
 This might be a friend, whanau member, experienced community leader or an advocate such as a union official or a lawyer.

 A representative can help with gathering important evidence, asking necessary questions and clearly stating legal arguments.